 Also, you will find that some spices are occasionally added to Vietnamese Coffee, esp. chicory and essence of hazlenut, at least in the coffee we have in the cupboard!

 The people of Vietnam take their coffee seriously; they even have their own unique kind coffee maker.
 A Vietnamese coffee phin when it has been fully assembled looks a bit like a traditional top hat upside down.
 It is placed over the cup or mug you'll be drinking from and the coffee is spooned into the phin.
 Water that is close to boiling is then poured in and the brew drips into the waiting cup or mug.

-Cafe Sua Da: Vietnamese Sweet Coffee
+How do you make Cafe Sua Da?
+The famous Vietnamese Sweet Coffee